JorgeOJara/Ltachi/README.md

-Just run The mainCaller script... it only works With google sheets for now..
+Just run The exe file for windows... it only works With google sheets for now..

+if you wanna change code you just run the maincaller for testing...